Important PPP update for 2021

-Each business can acquire a PPP loan up to 2.5 times their average monthly payroll (not to exceed $10 million).
-The idea is to help your business pay essential bills and keep your staff employed for at least the next 2 months.
+Each business can acquire a PPP loan up to 2.5 times their average monthly payroll (not to exceed $10 million for first-draw PPP loans, and $2 million for second-draw PPP loans).
+The idea is to help your business pay essential bills and keep your staff employed.

 The best part is, if you hire back employees you’ve had to let go recently due to the coronavirus crisis, keep your current levels of employment and compensation, and use your money for approved PPP business expenses, the loan becomes forgivable.
 In other words, you don’t have to pay it back… ever!